Indian Ocean raid

-Following the attack, the British expected a major Japanese offensive in the Indian Ocean.
-The main base of the Eastern Fleet relocated to East Africa, and Ceylon was reinforced, but Somerville kept his fast carrier division, Force A, "in Indian waters, to be ready to deal with any attempt by the enemy to command those waters with light forces only."
-However, the Japanese had no short-term plans to follow up on their success, and within the year operations in the Pacific made it impossible to do so.
+Following Operation C, the British expected a Japanese offensive in the Indian Ocean.
+The main base of the Eastern Fleet was moved to East Africa and Ceylon was reinforced.
+Somerville kept his fast carrier division, Force A, "in Indian waters, to be ready to deal with any attempt by the enemy to command those waters with light forces only".
+The Japanese had no plans to follow up their success and within the year, defeats in the Pacific made it impossible to do so.